monk-io/docs/_mkdocs/docs/guides/basic-app.md

 !!! note

     To do this, you should have the cluster already set-up.
-    Also, `monk stop yourname/app` to stop the template.
+    Also, `monk stop yourname/app` to stop the Kit.

-However, the template is not complete.
+However, the Kit is not complete.
 Much like with `docker-compose`, in order to prepare a good runtime environment, we must understand what are the App's requirements.

 By inspecting the `index.js` file we can see that the app requires three environment variables to be set before it runs: